 How to Dry Running Shoes

-To dry the shoes correctly, you do the following:
+To dry shoes correctly, do the following:

 - As an alternative, you can also stuff the insides of the shoes with newspapers or paper towels.
-This is another technique to dry them quickly.

 How to Make Running Shoes Smell Better